ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/deployment-strategies-overview.md

 Often people like to gzip their assets to minimise the payload user's browsers need to download when using an ember application.
 You probably want to think about doing this when storing your assets on S3. [ember-cli-deploy-gzip](https://github.com/ember-cli-deploy/ember-cli-deploy-gzip) is a good plugin to look at for this functionality.

 ### Source maps
-Do you want to upload source maps to a bug reporting service or something other hosted service to make it easier to debug minified JS?
+Do you want to upload source maps to a bug reporting service or some other hosted service to make it easier to debug minified JS?
 This can often be handy when using services like BugSnag, Sentry and Raygun.

 ### Using a manifest file
 Manifest files are helpful when uploading assets.
 Often some assets remain unchanged in which case there is no benefit in uploading them again.
 A manifest file is used to keep track of which files have been uploaded so that they don't need to be re-uploaded next time you deploy.
 We have a plugin for this called [ember-cli-deploy-manifest](https://github.com/ember-cli-deploy/ember-cli-deploy-manifest).